Primary

 Adjust the seat so the handles are at chest height when seated.
 Keep your back pressed firmly against the pad and grip the handles.
 Press down by extending your elbows while keeping them close to your body.
 Control the return—do not let the weight stack crash.

-Want Seated Tricep Press Machine in your program?
+See where Seated Tricep Press Machine fits in your weekly plan

 Adjust seat height so handles align with shoulders.